Speeding up Learning Quantum States through Group Equivariant Convolutional Quantum Ans\"atze: Background on Representation Theory of The Symmetric Group

 Note that, $(\mathbb{C}^2)^{\otimes n} = \bigoplus_\mu M^\mu$ and each $M^\mu$ is invariant under $S_n$ permutation.
 Furthermore, $M^\mu$ can be further decomposed into $S_n$-irreps.
 For two-row Young diagrams ($\operatorname{SU}(2)-S_n$ duality), the decomposition is easy: $M^\mu = \bigoplus_{\lambda \geq \mu} S^\lambda$ where $\lambda, \mu$ have the same size $n$ and we use the \textit{dominance order} $\lambda \unrhd \mu$ if $\lambda_1 \geq \mu_1$.
 In summary, we have

-Isomorphic copies of $S^\lambda$ come from different permutation module $M^\mu$.
+Isomorphic copies of $S^\lambda$ come from different permutation modules.
 The largest permutation module contains all distinct $S_n$-irreps in $(\mathbb{C}^2)^{\otimes n}$ (see e.g., Fig.\ref{SchurWeyl} $(c)$).
 For general Young diagrams, decompositions of $M^\mu$ would have nontrivial multiplicities \cite{Sagan01,Tolli2009}.